SAKryukov/vscode-extensible-markdown/docs/vscode-workspace-sample/additional-plugins.md

 @toc

+## Preface

+Extensible Markdown contains several embedded extensions to the Markdown syntax.
+Each extension can be enabled or disabled separately.

+However, it is called not "extensible", not just "extended" because anyone can add any number of additional [markdown-it](https://github.com/markdown-it/markdown-it) plugins.
+Each of those plugins can be configured in VSCode settings and also enabled or disabled separately.
+This is demonstrated on two existing markdown-it plugins.

 ## Installation of Plugins

-This demo requires installation of
+This demo requires the installation of

 * [markdown-it-sub](https://www.npmjs.com/package/markdown-it-sub)
 * [markdown-it-sup](https://www.npmjs.com/package/markdown-it-sup)

 For installation, [node.js](https://nodejs.org) should be installed.
 It comes with [npm](https://www.npmjs.com).

 All plugins can be installed locally, in any arbitrary directory.
-Choose such directory, make it a current (working) directory and launch [npm](https://www.npmjs.com) with command line, which is shown on the Web page of each plugin module.
+Choose such a directory, make it a current (working) directory and launch [npm](https://www.npmjs.com) with the command line, which is shown on the Web page of each plugin module.
 For example:

 ```
 npm install markdown-it-sub --save
 ```

-Then this directory should be specified in a workspace "settings.json" as absolute path or a path relative to workspace.
+Then this directory should be specified in a workspace "settings.json" as an absolute path or a path relative to the workspace.
 Look at the [sample of settings](https://github.com/SAKryukov/vscode-extensible-markdown/blob/master/docs/vscode-workspace-sample/.vscode/settings.json), the option "`markdown.extensibleMarkdown.options.additionalPlugins`", see also the [sample shown below](#heading-settings).

-Importantly, syntax coloring does not require installation of corresponding plugin.
-It only needs to be mentioned in "settings.json" and not even necessarily enabled -- that's why "syntacticDecorators" have separate "enable" property.
+Importantly, syntax coloring does not require the installation of a corresponding plugin.
+It only needs to be mentioned in "settings.json" and not even necessarily enabled --- that's why "syntacticDecorators" have separate "enable" property.
 A plugin descriptor has only three properties: "name", "enable" and "syntacticDecorators".
-For syntax coloring, only "syntacticDecorators" needs to be present; first two, "name" and "enable" can be missing, contain wrong values, and so on.
+For syntax coloring, only the object "syntacticDecorators" needs to be present; the first two, "name" and "enable" can be missing, contain wrong values, and so on.
 The properties "name" and "enable" are important for Markdown processing by the plugins.

 ## Example: Using Subscripts and Superscripts